tscburak/StudentRegistration-1.1/README.md

   For General:
-    -Selected panel button is more dark than the other one anymore.
+   - Selected panel button is more dark than the other one anymore.

   For Registration Screen:
    - I tried to do more dinamic the program.
 I added ActionListener to textFields.
 The listeners, listen all event on textFields and they check the conditions.